You can easily manage your booking right here! Within one step you can add or remove tour services, modify your booking, make a payment.

 If you are planning a budget trip to Finland, you are probably extremely interested in free things to do there.

-First of all, all the natural parks, gardens lakes, and other nature sites are free because of jokamiehen oikeudet (every man’s rights) which means that every person has the right to travel in nature regardless of who owns the land.
-You can go to Aland – with 6700 named islands and 20000 smaller islands this archipelago turns to one of the most spectacular places in Finland.
+First of all, all the natural parks, gardens lakes, and other nature sites are free because of jokamiehen oikeudet (every man’s rights), which means that every person has the right to travel in nature regardless of who owns the land.
+You can go to Aland – with 6700 named islands and 20000 smaller islands, this archipelago turns into one of the most spectacular places in Finland.
 Also, you can visit Lapland, enjoy lots of snow, breathtaking nature and most importantly – Northern Lights.
-It is one of the most popular and worth seeing things in Finland and its completely free to do: you don`t need any special tours, just head outside, somewhere little away from big light sources.
+It is one of the most popular and worth seeing things in Finland and it’s completely free to do: you don’t need any special tours, just head outside, somewhere a little away from big light sources.

 To sum up, if you are planning a luxury vacation in Finland, you might spend a little more than in other European countries, especially for accommodation, food, and drinks.
-But on the other hand, Finland is full of beautiful nature, free museums and budget-friendly tours and activities, which would not make the cost of travel very frightening.
+But on the other hand, Finland is full of beautiful nature, free museums, and budget-friendly tours and activities, which would not make the cost of travel very frightening.
+Note: Information provided is based on 2019 data; future readers, be aware of potential changes.